darahumadac/api/Notes.md

 ### Creating Services

 - Create an interface `IRepository<T>` to contain all the methods for GetAll(),Get(), Add(), Update(), Delete()
+- **Tip:** implement the methods from easiest to hardest
+    - GET all + Get all with query
+    - GET by id
+    - DELETE by id
+    - POST
+    - PUT

 ```c#
 // IRepository.cs